-Article 3 of 3: This article concludes our discussion on the fixed income trading landscape for the year ahead.
-The buzz about new technology and workflow management tools will continue to be increasingly important, but highly experienced traders with good relationships remain essential to accessing global liquidity pools.
+Article 3 of 3: This is the final article in Cowen’s three part series discussing the fixed income trading landscape for the year ahead.
+Innovative technology and workflow management tools, covered in part one, will continue to be increasingly important.
+Part two explored the importance of skilled traders, whose acumen and insight remain essential to accessing global liquidity pools.

 The rise of outsourced trading